 One final phrase to look for is “on approved credit to qualified buyers.”
 These deals come with exceptionally low lease or finance rates, but not everyone will qualify.
 Even consumers with good credit may find themselves unable to obtain the advertised rate.

 Your Cartelligent agent can help you understand the actual price of the car and what rates and incentives you qualify for.
-Unlike many online services, Cartelligent negotiates the entire deal for you, to make sure that all components of the price are fair to you.
+Unlike many online services, Cartelligent can help you get a great deal on exactly what you want.
 Call our team of car-buying experts at 888-427-4270 or get started today.